saurabhmangal/era1_s7_1sttrial/README.md

 &nbsp;&nbsp;b.
 Best Training Accuracy: 98.68<br>
 &nbsp;&nbsp;c.
 Best Test Accuracy: 98.59<br>
 3. Analysis:<br>
 &nbsp;&nbsp;a.
-Model now has batch normalization and dropout and adaptive average pooling.
+Model now has batch normalization and dropout and adaptive average pooling.<br> &nbsp;&nbsp;b.
-&nbsp;&nbsp;b.
 Little reduction in time and overfitting.
-However, need to increase overall accuracy.
+However, need to increase overall accuracy. <br>
 -------------------------------------------------------------------------------------------------------------------------------------------
 <h3>ERA1S7F7</h3>
-1. Target: increasing number of parameters by increasing the layers.
+1. Target: increasing number of parameters by increasing the layers.   <br>
-2. Results:
+2. Results:<br>
 &nbsp;&nbsp;a.
-Parameters: 11,994
+Parameters: 11,994<br>
 &nbsp;&nbsp;b.
-Best Training Accuracy: 99.21
+Best Training Accuracy: 99.21<br>
 &nbsp;&nbsp;c.
-Best Test Accuracy: 98.40
+Best Test Accuracy: 98.40<br>
-3. Analysis:
+3. Analysis:<br>
 &nbsp;&nbsp;a.
 Increasing the number of parameters have increased the accuracy of train and test.
 However, overfitting has again occurred.
-This would be because of a certain layer causing the same.
+This would be because of a certain layer causing the same.<br>
 -------------------------------------------------------------------------------------------------------------------------------------------
 <h3>ERA1S7F8</h3>
-1. Target: Changing the maxpooling layer
+1. Target: Changing the maxpooling layer <br>
-2. Results:
+2. Results:<br>
 &nbsp;&nbsp;a.
-Parameters: 13,808
+Parameters: 13,808<br>
 &nbsp;&nbsp;b.
-Best Training Accuracy: 99.21
+Best Training Accuracy: 99.21<br>
 &nbsp;&nbsp;c.
-Best Test Accuracy: 98.40
+Best Test Accuracy: 98.40<br>
-3. Analysis:
+3. Analysis:<br>
 &nbsp;&nbsp;a.
-Test Accuracy is more than Train accuracy in most of the epochs.
-&nbsp;&nbsp;b.
-For Epoch 15, was able to touch 99.4 mark for test accuracy and train accuracy is 99.25.
+Test Accuracy is more than Train accuracy in most of the epochs.<br> &nbsp;&nbsp;b.
+For Epoch 15, was able to touch 99.4 mark for test accuracy and train accuracy is 99.25. <br>
 &nbsp;&nbsp;c.
 However, the accuracy has just touch 99.94 mark.
-It needs to be consistent.
+It needs to be consistent. <br>
 -------------------------------------------------------------------------------------------------------------------------------------------
 <h3>ERA1S7F9</h3>
-1. Target: Changing the maxpooling layer
+1. Target: Changing the maxpooling layer <br>
-2. Results:
+2. Results:<br>
 &nbsp;&nbsp;a.
-Parameters: 13,808
+Parameters: 13,808<br>
 &nbsp;&nbsp;b.
-Best Training Accuracy: 99.21
+Best Training Accuracy: 99.21<br>
 &nbsp;&nbsp;c.
-Best Test Accuracy: 99.40
+Best Test Accuracy: 99.40<br>
-3. Analysis:
+3. Analysis:<br>
 &nbsp;&nbsp;a.
-Test Accuracy is more than Train accuracy in most of the epochs.
+Test Accuracy is more than Train accuracy in most of the epochs. <br>
 &nbsp;&nbsp;b.
-For Epoch 15, was able to touch 99.4 mark for test accuracy and train accuracy is 99.25.
+For Epoch 15, was able to touch 99.4 mark for test accuracy and train accuracy is 99.25. <br>
 &nbsp;&nbsp;c.
 However, the accuracy has just touch 99.94 mark.
-It needs to be consistent.
+It needs to be consistent. <br>
 -------------------------------------------------------------------------------------------------------------------------------------------
 <h3>ERA1S7F9</h3>
-1. Target: Augmenting the image to have consistency in higher accuracy
+1. Target: Augmenting the image to have consistency in higher accuracy<br>
-2. Results:
+2. Results:<br>
 &nbsp;&nbsp;a.
-Parameters: 13,808
+Parameters: 13,808<br>
 &nbsp;&nbsp;b.
-Best Training Accuracy: 99.04
+Best Training Accuracy: 99.04<br>
 &nbsp;&nbsp;c.
-Best Test Accuracy: 99.49  (16th Epoch)
+Best Test Accuracy: 99.49  (16th Epoch)<br>
-3. Analysis:
+3. Analysis:<br>
 &nbsp;&nbsp;a.
 Train accuracy is less than Test Accuracy and Test accuracy has reached more than 99.4.
-This has happened as we have made the train data tougher to train.
+This has happened as we have made the train data tougher to train.  <br>
 &nbsp;&nbsp;b.
-Test accuracy occurred more than once greater than for first 20  Epochs.
+Test accuracy occurred more than once greater than for first 20  Epochs.<br>
 -------------------------------------------------------------------------------------------------------------------------------------------
 <h3>ERA1S7F10</h3>
-1. Target: Using step wise learning rate to train the model in a better way.
+1. Target: Using step wise learning rate to train the model in a better way.<br>
-2. Results:
+2. Results:<br>
 &nbsp;&nbsp;a.
-Parameters: 13,808
+Parameters: 13,808<br>
 &nbsp;&nbsp;b.
-Best Training Accuracy: 99.04
+Best Training Accuracy: 99.04<br>
 &nbsp;&nbsp;c.
-Best Test Accuracy: 98.48 (15th Epoch)
+Best Test Accuracy: 98.48 (15th Epoch)<br>
-3. Analysis:
+3. Analysis:<br>
 &nbsp;&nbsp;a.
-Test Accuracy is more than Train accuracy in most of the epochs.
+Test Accuracy is more than Train accuracy in most of the epochs. <br>
 &nbsp;&nbsp;b.
-Consistent 99.4 test accuracy.
+Consistent 99.4 test accuracy. <br>
 -------------------------------------------------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------------------------------------------------------

 </h2>Coming back to the assignment:</h2>
-1st change that was done is to reduce the number of epochs to 15.
+1st change that was done is to reduce the number of epochs to 15. <br>
-2nd change is to change the skeleton of the convolution network.
+2nd change is to change the skeleton of the convolution network. <br>

-Target:
+Target:<br>
-    1. In order to reduce the number of parameters change the skeleton of the convolution network
+    1. In order to reduce the number of parameters change the skeleton of the convolution network<br>
-    2. I have used two maxpooling in order to achieve less number of parameters with more receptive field in the end.
+    2. I have used two maxpooling in order to achieve less number of parameters with more receptive field in the end.<br>

-Resut:
+Resut:<br>
     Train Accuracy: 98.84
     Test Accuracy: 99.25